 Well, they called, and Obama sniffed them.

-And instead gets John Kerry speaking French with James Taylor.
+And instead, gets John Kerry speaking French with James Taylor.

 Nobody had to convince James Taylor it's a good idea.

-He's a live in good standing.
+He's a lib in good standing.

 This is what counts for substance today.